Aselsan GOKDENIZ

 The GOKDENIZ (Aselsan Gökdeniz) complex along with Aselsan ATOM 35mm airburst ammunition is an all-weather-capable Turkish 35 mm dual barrel close-in weapon system (CIWS) developed by Aselsan.
 It is a CIWS variant of KORKUT Self-propelled anti-aircraft gun.

 Each GOKDENIZ platform carries a variant of Oerlikon 35 mm twin cannon, manufactured under licence by MKEK.
 The CIWS system, sensors and electronics manufactured by Aselsan.
 The CIWS can fire up to 1100 rounds a minute up to an effective range of 4 km.

 Purpose

-The system's primary purpose is to defend against anti-ship missiles, unmanned aerial vehicles and other precision guided weapons.
+The system's primary purpose is to defend against anti-ship missiles, unmanned aerial vehicles and other precision-guided munitions.
 It can also be employed against conventional and rotary-wing aircraft, surface ships, small water-crafts, coastal targets and floating mines.